Shanae Davison: Football career

 In 2019, she started playing for the Swan Districts WAFLW team.
 That year, during a match against Claremont, she took a spectacular mark, which was a contender for WAFLW Mark of the Year.

 Davison was selected by the West Coast Eagles with pick number 18 in the 2020 AFL Women's draft.
 She was one of six West Coast Eagles AFLW players to debut for the first round of the 2021 season, on 30 January.
 She played a further four matches that season before injuring her hamstring.

+Following the 2023 season, she was traded to Brisbane alongside teammate Eleanor Hartill.